GiuMangiaracina/Thesis/README.md

  - username = root;
  - password = helloworld;
  - database = db;
-6. import the database, clicking on Import-> File Upload -> Browse and load the file 'dump_db.sql', located in db/data/ .
+6. import the database, clicking on Import-> File Upload -> Browse, and load the file 'dump_db.sql', located in db/data/ .
 Then click on 'Execute'.
 ### Program setup
-In program diretory:
+In program directory:
-1. type 'docker-compose build';
+1. build the containers, typing 'docker-compose build';
-2. type 'docker-compose up'.
+2. start the containers, typing 'docker-compose up'.
 ### minIO setup
-1. Browse to 'https://127.0.0.1/9000' and login using the following credentials:
+1. Browse to 'https://127.0.0.1/9000', and login into minIO server instance using the following credentials:
 - username = minio;
 - password = minio123 .
 2. load the json file: click on the '+' button, below; create a bucket named 'miniobucket'; load the extracted file 'file1.json' into the bucket just created.